Lead & Learn 17 Conference

 - This highly engaging presentation focuses on developing an understanding of professional capital and its influence on school improvement.
 Participants will learn about the component parts of professional capital … human capital, social capital, and decisional capital.
 In addition, they will complete an instrument and self-assess the status of professional capital in their schools, and deepen their understanding of how and to what extent schools and educational systems develop and cultivate professional capital.
 Attendees will share their results in small, interactive groups for purposes of deep reflection that will support their growth and development.
 Participants will develop an action plan that they can apply to the process of school improvement.

-- Dr. Rob Bohanek, Principal-D59 and Dr. Katie Ahsell, Dr. Katie Ahsell, Director of Social Emotional Learning & Family and Community Engagement -D59
+- Dr. Rob Bohanek, Principal-D59 and Dr. Katie Ahsell, Director of Social Emotional Learning & Family and Community Engagement -D59

 - The Social and Emotional Foundation of Learning

 - Social Emotional Learning is the cornerstone to creating conditions for learning.
 It has been said, “Maslow before Bloom.”
 We will examine a district and school approach that provides practical information in addressing human needs of students and teachers.
-This workshop will make a case for SEL from an MTSS lens, discuss the emotional needs for adults before kids, share the paths to SEL in CCSD59 and at Ridge Family Center for Learning in CCSD59.
+This workshop will make a case for SEL from an MTSS lens, discuss the emotional needs for children and adults, share the paths to SEL in CCSD59 and at Ridge Family Center for Learning in CCSD59.

 - Andy DuRoss, Superintendent-D54, Dr. Paul Goldberg, Assistant Superintendent for District Improvement-D54 and Dr. Erin Knoll, Assistant Superintendent for Teaching and Learning-D54